What is Food Security?

 - Currently, as a province, we are producing only 10% of the fresh vegetables available at major wholesalers, and as a result of this we have an estimated 2 to 3 day supply of fresh vegetables in the event of a crisis that disrupts the supply chain.
 Recent examples of food supply crises in Newfoundland and Labrador include Hurricane Igor, which shut down many roads in eastern Newfoundland for days, and the labour lock-out at the Port of Montreal, which threatened to stop more than half of the food shipments coming to the island.

 - There are also challenges we face in terms of expanding production.
-The average age of farmers in the province is 58.
+The average age of farmers in the province is 55 and continues to rise.
 And new farmers face hurdles with access to land, access to capital, and availability of labour.

 - Currently most fish products produced locally are exported.